 You don’t owe anyone your secrets.

-Saying a little bit more about what not to tell might help you to see the truthful space that is key to the personal statement.
+Saying a little bit more about what not to include in a statement might help you to see the truthful space that is key to success.
 Being asked to write a personal statement can seem like being asked to commodify your personal experience – give me your story and maybe, if it’s good enough, I’ll give you a place in a graduate program.

 Another way to think about telling the truth in the genre?
 Be specific.